Maximum Average Power (MAP) represents the greatest amount of power (watts) you are able to sustain for a specific period of time measured in seconds.

 1. What information can Power-Meter.cc access from Strava?

 Your public profile and ride data is made accessible, including GPS sensor information such as position (latitude/longitude), speed, power, heart rate, cadence, temperature and elevation where available.
 The information is similar as if you were viewing someone else's ride through the Strava website or mobile app.
-Rides marked as Private within Strava are not accessible, nor is data contained within privacy zones.
+Optionally, you can include rides marked as Private within Strava, which will also include data within privacy zones.
 For more information about Strava privacy settings, refer to this Strava support article

 2. I don't use Power-Meter.cc any more, how do I stop access to my data?

-We're sorry to see you go, but you can revoke access from Power-Meter.cc in your Strava Settings
+We're sorry to see you go, but you can revoke access from Power-Meter.cc by deleting your account using the Settings page

 3. Why does Power-Meter.cc "ignore" some of my activities?